apedreira/microracle/README.md

 Currently, the following models are available:

-* Microbial nactivation by carvacrol at sub-MIC concentrations
+* Microbial inactivation by carvacrol at sub-MIC concentrations
-* Microbial nactivation by didecyldimethylammonium chloride (DDAC) at sub-MIC concentrations
+* Microbial inactivation by didecyldimethylammonium chloride (DDAC) at sub-MIC concentrations